celinelatulipe/ThinkLikeComputer/_sources/FunctionsAndFiles/AlternativeFileReadingMethods.rst

     <pre id="school_prompt.txt">
     Writing essays for school can be difficult but many students find that by researching their topic that they have more to say and are better informed.
-Here are the university we require many undergraduate students to take a first year writing requirement so that they can
+Here at the university we require many undergraduate students to take a first year writing requirement so that they can
     have a solid foundation for their writing skills.
 This comes